-In the night between 21 and 22 April 2019 a break-in was committed at Cphbusiness, and a number of employees' computers were stolen.
+During the night between 16 and 17 January 2019 a break-in was committed at Cphbusiness, and a number of employees' computers containing personal data were stolen.

 Secure and non-secure data

 Personal data in all systems and programs installed on the stolen computers is safe as the data is covered by Cphbusiness' technical and organizational security measures.

 However, personal data stored locally on the machines is not guaranteed to the same extent.
 Cphbusiness has guidelines for working with personal data, which states that it is not allowed to store personal data locally.

 However, this was the case with some of the stolen computers.
 On these computers a limited number of files containing personal information were stored locally.
 These files contained personal information about students and applicants in the form of: name, date of birth, in a few cases CPR numbers, in a few cases information about unemployment, enrollment information, elective course assignment, diplomas and CV information.